 - Watermelon plants produce both male and female flowers.

 - Male flowers appear a week or two in advance of the female flowers.
-Male flowers attract bees which are needed for pollination once female flowers appear.
+Male flowers attract bees that are needed for pollination once female flowers appear.

 - Female flowers will have a small bulge at the stem end of the flower.
 This bulge is an embryonic fruit.